Slack commands

 13. /archive

-To permanently remove the channel and messages, however, you’ll need to have admin access and delete the channel from the settings,
+To permanently remove the channel and its messages you’ll need admin access.

 Slack slash commands for Slack’s built-in functions